MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-config.md

 #### Custom configuration file

 You can specify a custom configuration file with
-*	the APPLICATIONINSIGHTS_CONFIGURATION_FILE environment variable
+*	the APPLICATIONINSIGHTS_CONFIGURATION_FILE environment variable, or
 *	the applicationinsights.configuration.file system property

 If you provide a relative path, it will resolve relative to the directory where applicationinsights-agent-3.6.0.jar is located.